monokee-dev/monokee-credential-schemes/monokee-id/polygon/monokee-id-vocab.md

-# uid
-It is the unique user id inside Monokee infrastructure

-# email
-It is the Monokee user's email

-# schemaid
+# role
-It is something like `did:monokee:schema:monokee-id`.
-It will be explored further in the future
+It describes the role of the user in Monokee.
+It can be one of the following:

+1 - Member 2 - Developer 3 - Admin